 The U.S. Army Corps of Engineers (Corps) issued a permit to Burlington Northern Santa Fe (BNSF) railroad in 2015 related to Sound Transit's Sounder Easement 4 project.
 The permit conditions required that fish passage improvements compensate for project impacts at the Hill Creek Tributary South culvert under the BNSF tracks and the Hill Creek Tributary South culvert under 29th Street Northwest in the City of Auburn.
 The 55th Avenue South culvert conveys Bingamon Creek, which is in the same Green River watershed as the Hill Creek tributaries.
 Sound Transit’s project mitigation to provide a fish passable culvert was to be implemented off-site by 2018, which was subsequently extended to 2019.

-Presently, the 55th Avenue South culvert consists of a 55-foot-long elliptical corrugated metal culvert that is 3.3-feet wide and 2.4-feet high.
-In addition to presenting a fish passage barrier, the culvert is unable to carry stream flows during two-year storm events, which leads to water overtopping the road.
-The project proposes to replace the existing culvert with a 16-foot-wide by 8.5-foot-tall by 41-foot-long box culvert to alleviate flooding and improve fish passage at the site.
-The base of the culvert will be three feet below the existing stream bed and will contain fish-friendly streambed gravel and cobbles.
+The 55th Avenue South culvert consisted of a 55-foot-long elliptical corrugated metal culvert that is 3.3-feet wide and 2.4-feet high.
+In addition to presenting a fish passage barrier, the culvert was unable to carry stream flows during two-year storm events, which led to water overtopping the road.
+The project replaced the existing culvert with a 16-foot-wide by 8.5-foot-tall by 41-foot-long box culvert to alleviate flooding and improve fish passage at the site.
+The base of the culvert is three feet below the existing stream bed and contains fish-friendly streambed gravel and cobbles.

-As part of the project, the roadway will be raised to accommodate the taller culvert.
-Over the culvert, adequate depth of cover will be provided so that Puget Sound Energy (PSE) can relocate its gas line here instead of below the new culvert.
-King County standards require that distance between guard rails, which are severely sub-standard, be widened by two feet to improve traffic and pedestrian safety.
-Raising and widening the road will require fill and retaining walls to be placed on either side of the existing road embankment.
-To accommodate these walls, a small tributary to Bingamon Creek will be realigned toward the edge of the roadway right-of-way.
-All permanent work will be in the existing King County right-of-way.
+As part of the project, the roadway was raised to accommodate the taller culvert.
+Over the culvert, adequate depth of cover is provided so that Puget Sound Energy (PSE) can relocate its gas line here instead of below the new culvert.
+King County standards required that distance between guard rails, which were severely sub-standard, be widened by two feet to improve traffic and pedestrian safety.
+Raising and widening the road required fill and retaining walls to be placed on either side of the existing road embankment.
+To accommodate these walls, a small tributary to Bingamon Creek was realigned toward the edge of the roadway right-of-way.
+All permanent work was in the existing King County right-of-way.